$4.98: The First Day's Sales at Tiffany & Young

 That would be just $125.86 today!
 Before it was Tiffany & Co., the store—originally Tiffany & Young—was a stationery and fancy goods emporium in New York City.
 In 1940, Tiffany moved its flagship to the current location on Fifth Avenue, and today Tiffany & Co. has over 240 stores around the world—and counting.

 The now-ubiquitous robin's egg blue has made a gradual, deep seep into the American psyche.
 Why that particular hue?
 It was Empress Eugenie's favorite shade.
-Napoleon III's wife, she was a fashion plate imitated the world over.
-Additionally, turquoise gems were extremely popular in the 19th century.
-In fact, Victorian brides often gave their bridesmaids dove-shaped brooches in that color.
-Today, it's been said that the mere act of holding a little blue box makes a woman's heart beat a lot faster.
+Additionally, turquoise gems were extremely popular in the 19th century; in fact, Victorian brides often gave their bridesmaids dove-shaped brooches in that color.
+Today, it has been said that the mere act of holding a little blue box makes a woman's heart beat a lot faster.

 This Tiffany ad, from 1966, is one successful example of the many campaigns that perpetuated the diamond ring as a symbol of eternal love and fidelity—a trend that began in 1477 with Archduke Maximilian of Austria's marriage proposal.